uofa-cmput404/uofa-cmput404.github.io/content/labs/lab-8.md

 # navigating to browser, localhost:8080
 ```

+If you get errors after `npm install` on Mac OS, look for an error about Xcode.
+If there is an error about Xcode, you may need to install it: [Xcode](https://developer.apple.com/xcode/).

 **Question 1**: What do you see in the browser?
 When you open another tab and perform a click/drag action, what happens?

 **Question 2**: What are some of the differences between TypeScript and JavaScript?